 Remote work is flourishing.
-Organizations provide their remote workers with all tools and apps to make the workflow easier.
+Organizations provide their remote workers with various tools and apps to make their workflows easier.
 For example, digital marketing agencies who help companies build social media presence on various platforms use social media management tools to put some duties on autopilot and make it easier for their workers to concentrate on creative tasks.

 Since collaboration and teamwork become easier, both employers and remote workers get an opportunity to manage their workflow better and therefore become more productive.

 During the pandemic, companies have started sharing productivity tips with their employees to help them overcome social isolation.
 What is more, businesses spend less on managing remote teams, so companies have budgets to invest in employees’ development and health.

 Not only does it lead to an emotional bond between employees and organizations, but it also positively affects employee satisfaction that helps your team members keep a better work-life balance.

 The Bottom Line: The New Normal of Remote Work in 2021

 In the last decade, when more people got an opportunity to work from anywhere, the idea of working remotely had been lucrative for workers from all over the world.
 In 2020, the spread of COVID-19 has impacted many organizations and office workers have adjusted to different forms of remote work.

 Today, a great number of people work outside the office and remote work is likely to persist long after the pandemic.
 Obviously, remote work requires companies to reinvent many processes and policies, but many professionals believe that remote work is the future of the workforce.